robertclariso/robertclariso.github.io/html/en/research.md

 Int.
 Conf. on Software Engineering and Formal Methods (SEFM'2019), Int.
 Conf. on Model Driven Engineering Languages and Systems (MODELS'2015, MODELS Educator Symposium'2018), Int.
 Conference On Tests and Proof (TAP'2011-2015), Int.
-Conf. on the Quality of Information and Communications Technology (QUATIC'2018-2020), Int.
+Conf. on the Quality of Information and Communications Technology (QUATIC'2018-2021), Int.
 Conf.
-Appl. of Concurrency to System Design, (ACSD'2011, 2014), Int.
+Appl. of Concurrency to System Design, (ACSD'2011, 2014), European Conf. on Modelling Foundations and Applications (ECMFA'2021), Int.
 Conf. on Model Transformation (ICMT'2010),
 Int.
-Workshop on Gamification and Games for Learning (GamiLearn'2018-2019), Int.
+Workshop on Gamification and Games for Learning (GamiLearn'2018-2021), Int.
 Conf. on Electronics, Electrical Engineering and Computing (INTERCON'2017-2018), IEEE Andean Council International Conference (ANDESCON'2016), Int.
 Workshop on OCL and Textual Modeling (OCL'2010-2017, 2019),